All the best LoVe scenes in Veronica Mars, including Hulu's revival season

-Veronica (Kristen Bell) and Logan’s (Jason Dohring) love — er, make that LoVe — story has always been epic on Veronica Mars.
+Logan (Jason Dohring) and Veronica's (Kristen Bell) love — er, make that LoVe — story has always been epic on Veronica Mars.
 For three seasons on TV and in the Kickstarter-funded movie, their chemistry was undeniable.
-Even when these two wise-cracking teens weren’t together, they still lit up the screen every time they shared it.
+Even when these two wise-cracking teens weren't together, they still lit up the screen every time they shared it.

 But fans of the LoVe relationship have had to endure more heartbreak than happy times, as it usually goes on good TV shows.
-From the beginning of the series when Logan was Veronica’s cruel bully to their tumultuous relationship plagued with issues to their awkward encounters as exes, they have never had it easy.
+From the beginning of the series when Logan was Veronica's cruel bully, to their tumultuous relationship plagued with issues, to their awkward encounters as exes, they have never had it easy.
 It took years to get to their ultimate romantic reunion in the 2014 movie, but even then their relationship was still complicated.
-Logan is now a high-ranking Naval Intelligence Officer, absent for long stretches of time on mysterious missions while Veronica is back in Neptune working with her father at Mars Investigations.
-By the end of the movie, they’re forced to say goodbye to each other again, not knowing when they’d see each other next.
+Logan is now a high-ranking Naval Intelligence Officer, absent for long stretches of time on mysterious missions, while Veronica is back in Neptune working with her father at Mars Investigations.
+By the end of the movie, they're forced to say goodbye to each other again, not knowing when they'll see each other next.

-Thankfully, Hulu’s Veronica Mars revival season finally gives Marshmallows exactly what they’ve been craving for 15 years: a long-term LoVe relationship.
-It may not be smooth sailing, but it gives us eight whole episodes of Veronica and Logan, together in a committed relationship (even if Logan isn’t always present and Veronica is dealing with some issues about his proposal and therapy progress).
-That’s why in hindsight, we all should have seen that finale shocker coming a mile away.
+Thankfully, Hulu's Veronica Mars revival season finally gives Marshmallows exactly what they've been craving for 15 years: a long-term LoVe relationship.
+It may not be smooth sailing, but it gives us eight whole episodes of Veronica and Logan, together in a committed relationship (even if Logan isn't always present, and Veronica is dealing with some issues about his proposal and his progress in therapy).
+That's why, in hindsight, we all should have seen that finale shocker coming a mile away.
 Eight episodes of exactly what we want from this relationship is the biggest red flag that the ultimate heartbreak is just around the corner.

 The season 4 finale (consider this your final spoiler alert!) does the unthinkable and kills off Logan in the most gut-wrenching way possible.
 It's a shocking moment we honestly never expected to see, and the way it changes Veronica is undeniable.
 She's a completely different person one year later and the season ends with her beginning a new chapter in her life, leaving Neptune and everything that happened to her in her rearview.